sidneypp/c6-challenge/README.md

 -   Run `php bin/console doctrine:migrations:migrate` to create the tables
 -   Finally run `php bin/console doctrine:fixtures:load` to seeds the users table with one user to test the authentication
 -   Update your system host file(in mac run `sudo vim /etc/hosts`) and add `127.0.0.1 mysql`
+-   If everything worked correctly, you can navigate to `http://localhost:8080/` 🚀

 ## API Documentation